 In most cases, if your espresso machine is pulling shots at a quicker rate than usual, then it’s most likely an issue with the amount of resistance from the coffee bed.
 The issue of espresso pulling too fast can be fixed with one of three adjustments: the grind size of your coffee, the amount of grounds you’re using, and the pressure with which you’re tamping.

 The first and foremost reason why your espresso might be pulling fast could be that you’re not grinding at a fine enough consistency.
 The rule of thumb with espresso grind size is that the coarser the grind is, the faster it will pull the espresso.

 So, if you’re looking to slow down the pull of your espresso, then you’ll want to change to a finer grind.
 Now, if you don’t grind your own beans, we highly recommend doing so, especially for espresso.
 If not for the better taste of freshly grounded espresso beans, then to ensure you’re getting a decent pull.

 Not Too Much and Not Too Little

 Another factor that can contribute to your espresso pulling too fast is the amount of coffee grounds you’re using.
-While this amount can vary depending on the espresso coffee machine, a typical range is usually anywhere between 17.5 and 18.1 grams of ground espresso in the basket.
+While this amount can vary depending on the espresso machine and the baskets you use, a typical range is usually anywhere between 17.5 and 18.1 grams of ground espresso for a double basket.